gre/diaporama/docs/props.md

 This property can **ONLY** be set once at instantiation.

 Define the maximum time in milliseconds to wait for loading each resource (images, videos).

+### `currentRenderState` (read-only)

+Represents the current rendering state (does the rendering succeed or awaiting some resource to load).
+It can be one of following value:

+`Diaporama.RENDER_NO_SEGMENTS`: no rendering has been made or there is nothing to render.
+`Diaporama.RENDER_NOT_READY`: The rendering is incomplete.
+It is awaiting resource to load.
+`Diaporama.RENDER_READY`: The rendering is complete.